 What are Concrete Patios?

-Concrete is a large slab.
+Poured concrete is a large slab.
 Concrete is, well, concrete.
 You probably have it in your driveway.
 Design options are limited.
 It is long-lasting but not very visually attractive unless you “stamp” it to get a more elegant look.

 Concrete, while it is durable, it is almost guaranteed to crack due to ground settling, and repairs are a fairly-involved operation that usually requires heavy equipment.
 Changing temperatures can also affect concrete’s durability.
 Replacing a concrete slab can be expensive and frustrating.